Artist cooperative

 An artist cooperative (also co-operative or co-op) is an autonomous visual arts organization, enterprise, or association jointly owned and democratically controlled by its members.
 Artist cooperatives are legal entities organized as non-capital stock corporations, non-profit organizations, or unincorporated associations.
 Such cooperatives typically provide professional facilities and services for its artist-members, including studios, workshops, equipment, exhibition galleries, and educational resources.
 By design, all economic and non-economic benefits and liabilities of the cooperative are shared equally among its members.
 Cooperative members elect their board of directors from within the membership.
+Artist cooperatives have historically provided shared resources, exhibition opportunities, and professional support to artists outside of traditional gallery or institutional systems.
+In the 21st century, artist cooperatives are expanding beyond physical spaces and include digital platforms and online marketplaces that are run on cooperative principles.